“Did she say ‘Ronald’?”

 “I’m sure Ronald told her!”

-“I don’t think so, he knew it was dangerous.
-The last thing he told me was that he had discovered something horrible and that he was being followed.
-He made me swear that if he died, we had to write it down,” said the tallest.
+“I don’t think so.
+He knew it was dangerous.
+His last words were that he had discovered something horrible and was being followed.
+He made me swear that if he died, we had to write it down.”

-The shorter one’s eyes widened and he put his hands on his head.
+The shorter’s eyes widened.
+He put his hands on his head.

 “Yes.”

-“What are we facing, Manuel?” the shorter asked, pressing his lips together.
+“What are we facing, Manuel?” the shorter asked, pressing his lips.